victormf2/gosyringe/README.md

 ### Usage example

-To use gosyringe, you register your services and configurations in a container, then you resolve the dependencies from the container to use them.
+To use gosyringe, you register your services and configurations in a container, then you resolve a service from the container to use it.

+The service instantiation, as well its parameters is done automatically.

 ```go
 package main